openjs-foundation/cross-project-council/CPC-CHARTER.md

       (and any updates) for projects which are part of the OpenJS Foundation.
 As part of this review/approval the voting members will ensure that the updated charter is compatible with the mission of the OpenJS Foundation and reach consensus with the Board on more substantial changes before final approval by CPC.
    1. Voting members are responsible for approving funds for budgets delegated to the project.
    1. Following and be up to date on Board/OpenJS Foundation initiatives and communicate them to the projects.
    1. Defining common practices to be implemented across OpenJS Foundation projects, if any.
    1. Mediating technical conflicts between OpenJS Foundation Projects when attempts to resolve those conflicts within the Project were unsuccessful.
    1. Managing the process for creating a yearly budget and approving a yearly budget to be presented to the board.
-   1. The CPC serves as the OpenJS Foundation's primary technical liaison body with external open source projects, consortiums and groups and is also responsible for ensuring that the OpenJS Foundation has appropriate technical participation in standards bodies by finding an encouraging members from individual projects to particiapte in these bodies.
+   1. The CPC serves as the OpenJS Foundation's primary technical liaison body with external open source projects, consortiums and groups and is also responsible for ensuring that the OpenJS Foundation has appropriate technical participation in standards bodies by finding an encouraging members from individual projects to participate in these bodies.
    1. Managing the Individual membership program.
    1. Managing programs to improve inclusivity and diversity.
    1. Guiding projects into appropriate Foundation paths.